chazmcgarvey/vimcoder/README.md

 applet buttons to compile, test, and submit your code.

-**Pro Tip:** If you accidentally close your Vim session, you can get it back by switching to a different editor and then switching back to VimCoder Alternatively, the session will also reappear if you switch languages.
+**Pro Tip:** If you accidentally close your Vim session, you can get it back by switching to a different editor and then switching back to VimCoder.
+Alternatively, the session will also reappear if you switch languages.

 Storage Directory Structure